transloadit/uppy/website/src/docs/writing-plugins.md

 ## Methods

-Plugins can implement methods in order to execute certain tasks.
+Plugins can define methods to execute certain tasks.
 The most important method is `install()`, which is called when a plugin is `.use`d.

-All of the below methods are optional!
-Only implement the methods you need.
+All the below methods are optional!
+Only define the methods you need.

 ### `BasePlugin`